-This tells you the percentage of patients that sustained a urinary tract infection.
-These infections are sometimes associated with inadequate hygiene.
+This indicates the percent of residents who sustained a urinary tract infection.
+These infections are sometimes associated with poorer hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of residents prescribed antipsychotic medications.
-Antipsychotic drugs are given to patients for many medical conditions, including dementia.
-Unfortunately, in some situations, high levels of antipsychotic drug use may mean a facility is using these medications to subdue residents.
+This tells you the percent of residents who were given antipsychotic drugs.
+Antipsychotic medications are given to residents for many conditions, such as cognitive disorders.
+Tragically, in limited situations, high levels of antipsychotic drug use may suggest that a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

 In Generations at Mckinley Court, 19.21% of Patients use Anti-Anxiety Medication

 This tells you the percent of patients who were given antianxiety medications.
 These medications are given to residents experiencing depression and anxiety.